 The ECC Report 189 [29] prepared by the ECC’s SRD Maintenance Group, used conclusions from ECC Report 200 [33] to define recommended regulatory parameters for SRDs which are included in Recommendation ERC/REC/70-03 [5] in Annexes 1, 2, 5, 10 and 11.
 ECC Report 200 looks partly at the compatibility issues between different sorts of SRDs to investigate whether their use of the band is compatible with existing services.
 However, in some countries the proposed new SRD applications cannot share the band with existing governmental services (including defence applications) So far, [10] CEPT countries have partially or in full implemented the provisions in ERC/REC 70-03 for the 870-876/915-921 MHz frequency ranges.
 This development has also been supported by the publication of new or revised harmonised European standards; see section 9 of this Report.

 The range 862-942 MHz is important to NATO for military applications of the mobile service.
-In the frequency bands 870-876 MHz and 915-921 MHz, being specifically for unmanned systems.
+The frequency bands 870-876 MHz and 915-921 MHz, are used specifically for unmanned systems.
 This has come about due to the congestion of the NATO UHF band 225-399.9 MHz.
 It is categorised as class B: a NATO harmonised frequency band which fulfils important military requirements, see the NATO Joint Civil/Military Frequency Agreement (NJFA) 2014 [ref].
-11 CEPT countries use all or part of the frequency bands for defense systems.
+11 CEPT countries use all or part of the frequency bands for defence systems.

 In addition, some other countries anticipate needing to use the spectrum in some specific locations for an extension of the existing GSM-R bands.
-The studies in the ECC have covered this utilisation to provide a solution for spectrum sharing with GSM-R.
+The studies in the ECC have covered this utilisation to provide a solution for spectrum sharing with GSM-R. Sharing possibilities between SRDs and future railway systems (not based on GSM technology) have not been studied so far.
+Those studies have not been possible because the discussions on the railway side regarding future solutions are still in an early stage.

-So far, implementation developments for E-GSM-R has seen very little take-up.
+So far there is little evidence of any actual adoption of E-GSM-R.

 This situation, when different countries implement different forms of application including governmental applications and/or defence applications, requires a particular approach to obtain a harmonised situation, i.e. a soft-harmonisation approach, where existing services remain protected to the extent that national administrations deem necessary, yet providing the opportunity for the harmonised development of new services in other European countries, where practical .
 The success of ERC/REC 70-03 owes much to its ‘soft harmonisation’ approach, which is quicker to set up than a more rigid, centralised harmonisation process, where the measures needed to deal with important but limited incumbent interest can block or delay the process at the European level.